in28minutes/cloud.in28minutes.com/_posts/2020-06-06-ec2-placement-groups.md

 	- Have only one instance type in a launch request AND
 	- Launch all instances in a single launch request together

-## AWS Certification Exam Practice Questions
+## EC2 Placement Groups - AWS Certification Exam Practice Questions

 Coming Soon...